 All pay increases are based upon merit, market factors, and the profitability of the Community Health Plan of Imperial Valley.
-Any pay increases are retrospectively paid from the beginning of the pay period after the employee's hire date anniversary that are granted will be made in the 1st quarter of the new year.
+Any pay increases that are granted will be made in the 1st quarter of the new year.
 There is not an automatic annual cost of living or salary adjustment.
 Salary decreases may take place when there is job restructuring, job duty changes, job transfers, or adverse business economic conditions.
 Demotion is a reduction in responsibility, usually accompanied by a reduction in salary.
 If demotion occurs, employees will maintain their seniority with the Community Health Plan of Imperial Valley.